JacobHagberg/UND-Flight-Restriction-Scrape/README.md

 # UND-Flight-Restriction-Scrape
-This code scrapes the Aims website to get UND aviation flight restrictions and then stores it.
+This python program uses the python request library to get the data from the UND Aims flight restriction website.
+It also gets the current metar data for the KGFK metar.
+It then stres that data to a JSON file.